ETCLabs/sACN/docs/pages/using_dmx_merger.md

 Different types of data can be fed into a merger: the NULL start code levels, per-address priorities, and universe priority.
 Inputting this data into a merger causes its merge output to synchronously update.
-There are different ways this data can be passed in, depending on the use case.
+The merger will prioritize sources with the highest per-address priority (or universe priority if the source doesn't provide per-address priorities).
+If two sources have the same highest priority, the one with the highest NULL start code level wins (HTP).

+There is a key distinction in how the merger interprets the lowest priority.
+The lowest universe priority is 0, but the lowest per-address priority is 1.
+This is because a per-address priority of 0 indicates that the source is not sending any levels to the corresponding slot.
+Therefore, if Source A has a universe priority of 0 and a level of 10, and Source B has a per-address priority of 0 and a level of 50, Source A will still win despite having a lower level.
+This is because per-address priority 0 indicates that there is no level at this slot at all, whereas universe priority 0 simply indicates the lowest priority.
+If Source B had a per-address priority of 1, then Source B would win no matter what the levels were.

+Also keep in mind that if less than 512 per-address priorities are inputted, then the remaining slots will be treated as if they had a per-address priority of 0.

-One way to input this data is to pass it in directly, using the update source data function.
+The way to input this data is to pass it in directly, using the update source data function.
 This function takes pointers to the NULL start code and per-address priority buffers, their lengths, and the universe priority value.
 If the NULL start code or per-address-priority data is not being updated, the corresponding pointer should be NULL, with a length of 0.
 Therefore, this function allows the updating of one or the other, or both.
-This function would be ideal for initializing the source data from the receiver API's sources found callback.

 <!-- CODE_BLOCK_START -->
 ```c